Introduction

 - Goal: What is the primary goal of your video?
 Are you attempting to educate, entertain, or sell a product?

 - Target Audience: For whom are you creating the video?
-Knowing your audience will help determine your tone, style, and content.
+Knowing your target audience will help determine your tone, style, and content.

 Step 2: Pre-Production/Scripting

-Essential Steps in Pre-Production:
+Essential Steps in Pre-Production Process:

 Scriptwriting